 An in-depth analysis of selected areas of contract law.
 Prerequisite: Contracts I and II (LAW 103 and 104).

-For students who have completed one semester of the Initial Externship, the Advanced Externship course is a law-related field placement in which students perform and observe legal work under the supervision of an attorney.
+For students who have completed one semester of any Initial Externship, the Advanced Externship course is a law-related field placement in which students perform and observe legal work under the supervision of an attorney.
 For more information about the Externship Program, refer to the Externship Program Policies and Procedures Handbook.
-Prerequisite: Lawyering Skills LAW 601 and completion of an Initial Externship (LAW 609 or 609J).
+Prerequisite: Externship: Learning from Practice (LAW 601) and completion of an Initial Externship (LAW 609, 963 or 609J).

 This course combines both theory and practice to help students develop a conceptual understanding of the interviewing, counseling, and negotiation processes.
 Students examine the lawyer-client relationship in the context of realistic practice scenarios, learning how to perform effective client interviewing and counseling through role-playing exercises.
 They also learn to negotiate on behalf of clients, in both transactional and litigation situations.

 For students who have completed one semester of the Initial Judicial Externship, the Advanced Judicial Externship is a field placement with a California state or federal bench officer in which students perform and observe legal work under the supervision of a judicial officer or judicial law clerk.
+In addition to their field work, students must attend one mandatory workshop and complete mandatory writing assignments to receive credit for the externship.
 For more information about the Externship Program, refer to the Externship Program Policies and Procedures Handbook.
-Prerequisite: Lawyering Skills (LAW 601) and completion of an Initial Judicial Externship (LAW 609J).
+Prerequisite: Completion of an Initial Judicial Externship (LAW 609J).